List of Scream (film series) characters: Jennifer Jolie

 Jennifer Jolie (real name Judy Jurgenstern) is the actress playing the role of Gale Weathers in the first two Stab movies, and the cancelled Stab 3: Return to Woodsboro.
 After a new series of Ghostface murders, Jennifer believes she may be the next victim and starts following the real Gale, hoping the killer will choose to kill her instead.
 While attending a birthday party for Roman Bridger she is attacked and killed by Ghostface.

-In the fifth film, Tara sees an image of Jennifer when she uses QuickSearch to find the cast of the original Stab.
+In the fifth film, Tara sees an image of Jennifer when she uses IMDB to find the cast of the original Stab.
+In the sixth film, a Jennifer Jolie Retrospective was shown to once be playing in New York City, as indicated by the marquee on the old theatre.

 Parker Posey was nominated in 2000 for an MTV Movie Award for Best Comedic Performance for her role as Jennifer Jolie, losing to Adam Sandler, who won it for his performance in Big Daddy (1999).